 HITRANS are working in partnership with IBI planning and engineering consultants, and Arcadis MaaS design consultants on a project delivering MaaS across the Highlands & Islands.

-The project seeks to bring together journey planning, real time data, multi-modes of public, active and sharing transport, and ticket purchasing into one app and reduce the reliance on private car trips.
+The project seeks to bring together journey planning, real time data, multi-modes of public, active and sharing transport, and ticket purchasing into one app - GO-HI - thereby reducing reliance on private car trips.

 Tactran will lead and work with digital partners to deliver the project.